 Care for Dogs has a team of approximately 30 local and international volunteers who are based in Chiang Mai.
 Furthermore volunteers travel from all over the world to join the team regularly during their holiday or trip abroad.
 Volunteers at the shelter often devote hours and days to bathe, groom, walk and socialise the dogs at the shelter or help with their medical or emotional care.
 There are other volunteers who help with maintenance, fostering, education, adoption PR, adoption fairs, administration, texting, editing, fundraising, volunteer introductions, social media, design, and so much more.

-The website www.carefordog.org is now available in 4 additional languages (German, Dutch and Thai ).
+The website www.carefordog.org is available beside English in 2 additional languages (Germanand Thai ).
 This has only been made possible by a dedicated team of translators based in Thailand and Europe under the guidance of our volunteer webmaster.
 These translators, while focusing their attention on Care for Dogs, also encourage readers of their material to become active in animal welfare matters or help Care for Dogs directly.

 The main aim of the Care for Dogs website is to increase worldwide awareness of the difficulties faced by dogs in Chiang Mai.
 Hopefully, this is achieved by showing real situations and actual events in some detail and highlighting our constant need for support.
 Donations of money, time, skill and resources are essential to enable Care for Dogs to continue to make a difference.We highly value and greatly appreciate all of our wonderful volunteers!